-- The DSL should make an initial assessment of the allegation/concern on the basis of the information received, consulting with the Director of HR if necessary.
+- The HR Director should make an initial assessment of the allegation/concern on the basis of the information received, consulting with the DSL or Safeguarding Manager if necessary.
 The DSL may also consult with the Local Authority Designated Officer (LADO) if advice is required at this stage.
-Notwithstanding, the LADO must be informed if the member of staff is alleged to have met the following threshold: - behaved in a way that has harmed, or may have harmed, a student and/or - possibly committed a criminal offence against, or related to, a student; and/or - behaved toward a student or students in a way that indicates they may pose a risk of harm to children or adults at risk and/or; - behaved or may have behaved in a way that indicates they are unsuitable to work with children and/or adults at risk - this last bullet point includes behaviour that may have happened outside of college, that might make an individual unsuitable to work with children or adults at risk ('transferable risk') - The initial assessment will need to consider: - whether the allegation meets the harms threshold above, or is a 'low level concern' (see below); If so, then whether the member of staff should be suspended pending an investigation (Wirral Met College Disciplinary Procedure should be followed under such circumstances) - Whether the matter should be referred to the police; - Whether the matter should be formally referred to the LADO - Whether the matter should also be referred to the Integrated Front Door - Whether a combination of these should be instigated;
+Notwithstanding, the LADO must be informed if the member of staff is alleged to have met the following threshold: - behaved in a way that has harmed, or may have harmed, a student and/or - possibly committed a criminal offence against, or related to, a student; and/or - behaved toward a student or students in a way that indicates they may pose a risk of harm to children or adults at risk and/or; - behaved or may have behaved in a way that indicates they are unsuitable to work with children and/or adults at risk - this last bullet point includes behaviour that may have happened outside of college, that might make an individual unsuitable to work with children or adults at risk ('transferable risk') - The initial assessment will need to consider: - whether the allegation meets the harms threshold above, or is a 'low level concern' (see below) - whether an investigation is required under the college Disciplinary Procedure and, if so, whether the member of staff should be suspended - If the harms threshold is reached, the DSL or Safeguarding Manager must be informed, and they will determine: - Whether the matter should be referred to the police; - Whether the matter should be formally referred to the LADO - Whether the matter should also be referred to the Integrated Front Door - Any other actions necessary under the Safeguarding procedures